European Train Control System: Train-borne equipment

 Operation under ETCS requires that each train be fitted with a number of interlinked on-board systems that monitor the position and the status of the train, and that allow the driver to receive Movement Authorities and interact with the ETCS system.
 The equipment must be certified by the appropriate Notified Bodies.

 Driver Machine Interface

 The Driver-Machine Interface (DMI), formerly "Man-Machine Interface" (MMI), is the standardised interface for the driver.
 It consists of a set of colour displays that show the train's speed, the ETCS Movement Authority (where relevant), and other information about the status of the ETCS equipment.
-It is also used to display train control information sourced from pre-ETCS signalling and train protection systems when the train is not under ETCS control.
-To allow access to setup and configuration menus, the DMI is provided with either a touchscreen or an array of soft keys.
+In many applications, it is also used to display train control information sourced from pre-ETCS (NTC, national train control) signalling and train protection systems when the train is not under ETCS control.
+Some operators prefer to keep the NTC driver interface separate in order not to be reliant on portions of the ETCS installation, but in vehicles designed for international operation the provision of separate driver interfaces leads to a cluttered desk, which is ergonomically undesirable.
+To allow access to setup and configuration menus and for inputs from the driver such as acknowledgment of Level transitions, the DMI is provided with either a touchscreen or an array of soft keys.
+The DMI may be implemented using two display panel modules in a redundant configuration, so that in the event of one panel failing the other may show a compact display of essential indications.
+Changeover between panels in this case may be manual or automatic, according to the supplier's implementation.
+In practice, however, displays are found to be long-lasting and reliable.

 Balise Transmission Module

 The Balise Transmission Module (BTM) is a wireless transceiver that facilitates the traffic of data telegrams between the train and the Eurobalises mounted on the track.
+Associated with the BTM is the antenna unit for tele-powering the balises and uplink data transmission.
+The BTM electronics may be incorporated into the antenna unit, but most suppliers divide the BTM and implement it as a module within the EVC or as a separate unit.